klebgenomics/KleborateModular/docs/source/kpsc_modules.rst

 Kaptive results are output in the following columns:

 .. list-table::
+   :header-rows: 1

+   * - Column Name
+     - Description
    * - Best match locus
-     - The locus type which most closely matches the assembly
+     - The locus type which most closely matches the assembly.
    * - Best match type
      - The predicted serotype/phenotype of the assembly.
    * - Match confidence
-     - A categorical measure of locus call quality (see confidence score)
+     - A categorical measure of locus call quality (see confidence score).
    * - Problems
-      - Characters indicating issues with the locus match (see problems)
+     - Characters indicating issues with the locus match (see problems).
    * - Identity
      - Weighted percent identity of the best matching locus to the assembly.
    * - Coverage
      - Weighted percent coverage of the best matching locus in the assembly.
    * - Length discrepancy
      - If the locus was found in a single piece, this is the difference between the locus length and the assembly length.
    * - Expected genes in locus
      - A fraction indicating how many of the genes in the best matching locus were found in the locus part of the assembly.
    * - Expected genes in locus, details
      - Gene names for the expected genes found in the locus part of the assembly.
    * - Missing expected genes
      - A string listing the gene names of expected genes that were not found.